John Cale

 Cale and Moser in 2004

-Meeting Margaret Moser
+Meeting Margaret Moser in Austin and San Antonio

-Gets into a relationship with Margaret Moser, a groupie based in Austin, Texas.
+Gets into a relationship with Margaret Moser, who is based in Austin, Texas.
+The pair first meet at the April 19 show at Armadillo World Headquarters.
 They are an item every time he passes through the city for a couple of years.
 She is part of "The Texas Blondes" (Cale named them so) who were active in the groupie scene until around 1982.
-She would become a respected music critic and journalist in later years.
-They kept in touch and she would write the liner notes for the reissue of Vintage Violence in 2001.
-She died in 2017.

-You're Never Alone With A Schizophrenic
+Ian Hunter: You're Never Alone With A Schizophrenic

-You're Never Alone With A Schizophrenic
+Ian Hunter's "You're Never Alone With A Schizophrenic"

-Cale plays harp, keyboards and piano on Bastard, a track on the Ian Hunter's You're Never Alone With A Schizophrenic album.
+Cale plays harp, keyboards and piano on Bastard, a track on Ian Hunter's You're Never Alone With A Schizophrenic album.

 Angus MacLise dies